-Enjoy a dose of ocean goodness and fresh earthy flavor with this ginataang biya recipe!
-The ginataang biya is a creamy fish stew where your favorite Tank goby fish is wrapped in pechay leaves and braised in a creamy aromatic coconut sauce.
+The ginataang biya is a creamy fish stew where goby fish is wrapped in pechay leaves and braised in a aromatic sauce made by onion, garlic, ginger, tomato, vinegar, coconut milk, pepper and salt.
+Follow our recipe to make this scrumptious Ginataang biya in your home.
 Best eaten with a bowl of hot steaming rice!

 If you’re watching discovery channel, you’ll probably know what a goby fish is.
 Tank goby, or more commonly known as biya, is a type of fresh water fish which is a not so common fish in the market.
 This is what makes this fish special and something to look forward to.
 You can find most of the biya in fishing farms which specifically grows them.
 There had been past issues on the safety of its consumption and it is required to clean the biya thoroughly before using in a dish.